KSriki/CohortConnectFrontEnd/README.md

 <b>A digital bulletin board for students in the same coding class based on real-time GitHub API data</b>

 This application was created to allow students in our cohort to view each others github activity.
 It allows users to also have "Statuses" kind of like writing on a blackboard.
-This project was made for our mod 4 project in order to further our understanding of React.
+This project was made for our mod 4 project for the FlatIron School (Tech Bootcamp) in order to further our understanding of React.
 Implements React-Router and Semantic-UI.

 ## Tech/framework used